 Banacha Market Place, Bazaar in Ochota, Poland

-Banacha Market Place spreads across multiple streets near the intersection of Grójecka and Stefana Banacha with roofed pavilions and open-air stands.
-The layout divides the area into different sections where shoppers can find produce, meat, dairy, and everyday goods.
+Banacha Market Place is a bazaar in the Ochota district of Warsaw, Poland, spread across several streets near the crossing of Grójecka and Stefana Banacha, with roofed pavilions alongside open-air stalls.
+The stalls are organized into sections covering fresh produce, meat, dairy, and everyday household goods.

 Vendors sell fresh produce, meats, and household items to residents following practices passed down through generations.
 The rhythms of daily shopping here shape how local families from western Warsaw organize their routines.